In Focus: Financial Institutions Juggle Mortgages and Loans During COVID-19

 Of the many struggles brought on by the COVID-19 pandemic, financial uncertainty is one of the largest and most visible.
 Financial institutions and their leaders have had to weather an unprecedented crisis, while simultaneously managing their reputation at both the local and global level.

-Using the Zignal Media Intelligence Cloud (pulling data from February 1 – October 26), we took a closer look at key aspects of the conversation surrounding top firms within the financial industry during the pandemic.
+Using the Zignal Narrative Intelligence Cloud (pulling data from February 1 – October 26), we took a closer look at key aspects of the conversation surrounding top firms within the financial industry during the pandemic.

 Why This Matters